folio-org/folio-install/alternative-install/docker-compose/README.md

 ### Rancher 2.0
 This section has only been tested on Mac.
-Will add and refine documentation.
+Will add and refine documentation with expanded deployment to AWS.
-Still having difficulty standing up on Kubernetes cluster.

 ###### Installation